Drug Cultivation and Manufacturing

 to create illicit drugs.
 That is why, if you’ve been charged, it

-is critical to retain the services of an experienced Noblesville criminal
+is critical to retain the services of an experienced Noblesville drug

-Baldwin Kyle & Kamish, P.C., our elite criminal defense team has time and time again demonstrated
+The Criminal Defense Team of Baldwin Perry & Kamish, PC, our elite criminal defense team has time and time again demonstrated

 that we know what it takes protect our clients both in and outside the

 courtroom.
-Our firm is proud to be the only firm in Indiana with all three
+Our firm is proud to be the only firm in Indiana with three

 attorneys to be named Board Certified Criminal Law Specialists by the

-National Board of Trial Advocacy, an honor bestowed upon only three lawyers
+National Board of Trial Advocacy, an honor bestowed upon only four lawyers

 in the entire state.
 We are highly experienced in all forms of criminal